kurniad001/Cloudrising/README.md

 The goal of this plan is to create an alternative future we can grow from the existing societal framework.
 This plan should make use of the most up-to-date tools and techniques we have available, the plan will be updated as new tools become available.

 - every person should have the ability to acheive self-sufficiency
-- every person should have the ability to trade goods and services.
+- every person should have the ability to trade personal goods and services.
+- every person should have the freedom to move anywhere on earth.
+- every person should have the freedom to create any content with any source material available.
+-